FitzwilliamMuseum/egyptiancoffins/_nespawershefyt/construction.md

   -
     image: Nesp_CT_footend_compromises.jpg
     caption: These CT scanning images of the foot end of the inner coffin lid reveal the extent of re-worked and re-used wood in the coffin and show some of the compromises and patching that the carpenters had to employ.
+  -
+    image: Nesp_CT_scarf.jpg
+    caption: Image created by Tom Turmezei using Stradwin (c) The Fitzwilliam Museum and Tom Turmezei -
+    image: Nesp_outer_baseboards.jpg
+    caption: The edges of the mirror-image base boards are marked in blue on the photograph.
+  -
+    image: Nesp_all_connectors.jpg
+    caption: This image, generated from the CT scans, shows all the different connectors that are present in the inner coffin lid.
+(Image created by Tom Turmezei using Stradwin (c) The Fitzwilliam Museum and Tom Turmezei)
 ---
 ## Technical summary of materials and manufacture